clcmackenzie/clcmackenzie/README.md

 - 👋 Hi, I’m @clcmackenzie
-- 👀 I’m interested in starting my journey in tech
+- 👀 I’m interested in starting a new career in tech
-- 🌱 I’m currently learning coding basics with shecodes
+- 🌱 I’m currently learning coding basics with SheCodes.io
-- 📫 How to reach me ...
+- 👨‍👩‍👧‍👧 Mother to two girls and two cats 🐈🐈‍⬛
+- ❤️ Loves embrodiery and reading sci-fi and fantasy 📖🪡

 <!---
 clcmackenzie/clcmackenzie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.